 - A company has an AWS account that contains three VPCs (Dev, Test, and Prod) in the same region.
 Test is peered to both Prod and Dev.
 All VPCs have non-overlapping CIDR blocks.
-The company wants to push minor code releases from Dev to Prod to speed up time to market.
+The company wants to push minor code releases from Dev to Prod to speed up the time to market.
 Which of the following options helps the company accomplish this?

 - Create a new peering connection Between Prod and Dev along with appropriate routes.

 - Create a new entry to Prod in the Dev route table using the peering connection as the target.

 - Attach a second gateway to Dev.
 Add a new entry in the Prod route table identifying the gateway as the target.

 - The VPCs have non-overlapping CIDR blocks in the same account.
 The route tables contain local routes for all VPCs.

 - A company has 2 AWS accounts that have individual VPCs.
 The VPCs are in different AWS regions and need to communicate with each other.
 The VPCs have non-overlapping CIDR blocks.
 Which of the following would be a cost-effective connectivity option?